csebooks/web-essentials/content.en/introduction/introduction-to-Computers-and-the-Internet/_index.md

 **6\.
 Secondary storage unit**.
 This is the computer’s long-term, high-capacity “ware- housing” section.
 Programs or data not actively being used by the other units nor- mally are placed on secondary storage devices, such as your hard drive, until they are needed, possibly hours, days, months or even years later.
 Information in sec- ondary storage takes much longer to access than information in primary memory, but the cost per unit of secondary storage is much less than that of primary mem- ory.
 Other secondary storage devices include CDs and DVDs, which can hold hundreds of millions and billions of characters, respectively.

-**1.4 Machine Languages, Assembly Languages and High-Level Languages** Programmers write instructions in various programming languages, some directly under- standable by computers and others requiring intermediate **translation** steps.
+## Machine Languages, Assembly Languages and High-Level Languages

+Programmers write instructions in various programming languages, some directly under- standable by computers and others requiring intermediate **translation** steps.
 Hundreds of computer languages are in use today.
 These may be divided into three general types:

 **1\.** Machine languages